leslieportiz/Race-Car-Game/README.md

 5. After you are contented with your changes, commit using descriptive messages.
 6. Push the changes and create a pull request.
 7. Get involve in the pull request analysis, consolidation and code review.
-8. Once the changes pass and issues are resolved, your pull request will be merged into the main Race Car Game and will be part of the deplorment.
+8. Once the changes pass and issues are resolved, your pull request will be merged into the main Race Car Game and will be part of the deployment.

 ## Issues